BGHProjects/A2C-vs-PPO-SpaceInvaders/README.md

 # A2C-vs-PPO-SpaceInvaders
 - A comparison of Advantage Actor Critic (A2C) and Proximal Policy Optimisation (PPO) Reinforcement Learning algorithms
-- Each algorithm will be trained with default parameters and 1000 steps initially then 20000 steps after
+- Each algorithm were trained with default parameters and 1000 steps initially then 20000 steps after
-- The algorithms will be playing the Atari Space Invaders game, aiming to achieve the best result
+- The algorithms played the Atari Space Invaders game, aiming to achieve the best result

 ## Libraries/Software used:
 - Python OpenAI Gym (https://gym.openai.com/)